simao-eugenio/shypn/QUICKSTART.md

 - **API Reference**: Explore `src/shypn/` for programmatic access
 - **Examples**: Study models in `workspace/projects/Biochemical-Examples/`

+## Publication

+SHYpn is based on the weak independence theory published on arXiv:

+**[arXiv:2512.17106](https://arxiv.org/abs/2512.17106)** - *Weak Independence and Coupled Parallelism in Biological Petri Nets*

+If you use SHYpn in your research, please cite this paper.

 ## Getting Help

 - **GitHub Issues**: Report bugs or request features